Declan Rice: Arsenal agree £105m deal to sign West Ham and England midfielder this summer

 Arsenal's third bid of £105m will make Declan Rice the most expensive British transfer ever; Man City ended interest after having £90m bid rejected by West Ham; Rice led Irons to Europa Conference League title last season

-Arsenal have agreed a £105m deal to sign West Ham captain Declan Rice.
+Arsenal have agreed a £105m deal to sign West Ham captain Declan Rice this summer - but the two clubs are still discussing how the fee will be paid in installments.

+The structure of the payments are yet to be finalised, but Rice is now free to discuss personal terms and look at having his medical.

 The transfer breaks down as an £100m initial fee plus £5m in performance related add-ons.